SquidDev/urn/reference/special-forms.md

 ```

 ## `(import module info? export?)`
-`import` allows you to include code from other Urn files. `module` should be a symbol, specifying a file on the include
+`import` allows you to include code from other Urn files. `MODULE` should be a symbol, specifying a file on the include
 path (excluding a the `.lisp` file extension).
 Import takes 3 forms:

  - `(import foo)`: Import the module `foo`, with all exported symbols being prefixed with `foo/`.